drexterman/Tiny_GPT/README.md

 # Tiny_GPT
  This is a very basic LLM project trained on tiny shakeshphere

- *Goal* - Create a Language Model based on transformers which autocompletes the given input upto s gien token length.
+ *Goal* - Create a Language Model based on transformers which autocompletes the given input upto s given token length.

  *Inputs* - A sentence , no. of tokens user wants to be autocompleted